spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-custom-content-item.md

 By default, Spryker provides `Banner`, `Product Abstract List`, `Product Set` and `File List` content items.

-If you need another type of content to display in CMS page/bock content or even inside a [Twig](https://twig.symfony.com/) template file, you can create it on the project level.
+If you need another type of content to display in a CMS page or bock content or even inside a [Twig](https://twig.symfony.com/) template file, you can create it on the project level.

 You can do the following:
 * Introduce a new entity with all the properties required by your project.
 For example, see `ContentBanner` and `ContentBannerGui` modules.